 The first thing you will need to decide is how long this retreat will last.
 Are you getting everyone together just for the day?
 Or will this event take up an entire weekend?
 Your budget will impact this, of course, but once you have decided how long your retreat will last you can move on to planning an itinerary for it.

 When you have determined your budget and the length of the retreat, you can begin your search for suitable venues.
 If you’re planning to have a weekend-long retreat, you’ll need to hire somewhere that has accommodation on-site nearby, too.
 Hotels are ideal for this, or you can look at renting a private holiday rental for smaller parties.
 Some venues might also offer package deals for your retreat, including set menus for meals, and access to any facilities on site like a spa or gym.
 You should also make sure that the venue is easy to get to for your employees or look into arranging transport like a coach to take your teams to their destination.

-You’ll also need to arrange some fun activities for your employees to enjoy throughout the day.
-These could include some arts and crafts – these are often soothing and can be a lot of fun for those with creative flair.
+You’ll also need to arrange some corporate entertainment for your employees to enjoy throughout the day.
+These could include a variety of options to cater to different preferences and interests.
 Sporting activities are also a good choice, particularly if one of your aims of the retreat is to encourage team building.
-Spa treatments are another option you can choose, and your employees will appreciate being pampered after all of the hard work they have done throughout the year.
+Parties are another option you can choose, and your employees will appreciate being pampered after all of the hard work they have done throughout the year.
 You could also arrange to have a fun staff awards ceremony one evening to reward the individuals who have been particularly outstanding throughout the year.

 Gift Bags and Branded Merchandise